CDCgov/data-exchange-upload/upload-server/readme.md

 ### 2. Clone the Repo

-Clone the repo and change into the `upload-server/` inside the repo
+Clone the repo and navigate to the `upload-server/` directory:

 ```shell
 git clone git@github.com:CDCgov/data-exchange-upload.git